Creative Arts Therapy

-There are numerous forms of talk therapy involving various techniques, however it is less recognised that there are a multitude of other types of expressive therapy that can have the same benefits of talk therapy.
+There are numerous forms of talk therapy involving various techniques, however, it is less recognised that there is a multitude of other types of expressive therapy that can have the same benefits of talk therapy.

 Who is it for?

 Creative Arts Therapy is a preferable type of therapy for those who find it extremely difficult to talk about experience or issues they have faced or are facing presently.
 Some extremely traumatic experiences are often unbearably hard to verbally express and it can provide a different platform of communication for the client.

 It is often used for children and it can provide a less intimidating setting for a child to be able to express themselves.
 It is also used as a symbolic language.
 With the help of the therapist, the child deciphers the meaning of the picture and discusses the underlying issues that inspired the artwork.

 No matter how it is used, art therapy can be a creative outlet for children struggling with the circumstances of their lives.

 The Creative Arts Therapies are evidence-based interventions that work on the innate human impulse to engage with, react to and identify with the arts, be it music, art, drama or dance.

 This engagement can often be the most important factor, for example: if a client is willing to heavily engage and interact with a certain topic with the therapist yet when the therapist changes subject and the client shies away from this particular topic then there may be more meaning towards this that can be discovered through the art therapy.

 What can it help treat?

 Creative Arts Therapy has become more widely used in evolving a safe interactive approach between both client and therapist.
 It has been noted to have a range of benefits and can help treat the various amount of conditions such as :